stefanvonderkrone/thesis-markdown-pandoc/markdown/chapters/chapter4_Use_Cases.md

 One of the core use cases of the Star-Exec-Presenter is the ability to start a competition run on StarExec.
 As StarExec actually doesn't know what a competition in our terms is, Star-Exec-Presenter should know it.
 So all meta-information of a competition should be managed by the Star-Exec-Presenter.
 These meta information include hierarchical information of the competition's organisation as well as the details which we'll send to or get from StarExec.

 Hierarchical information is meant as how each solver and benchmark is organised within the competition.
 Each competition consists of several meta categories which cover a general topic in the competition.
-The 2014 Termination Competition has the following: _Termination of Term Rewriting (and Transition Systems)_, _Complexity Analysis of Term Rewriting_ and _Termination of Programming Languages_.
+The 2014 Termination Competition has the following categories: _Termination of Term Rewriting (and Transition Systems)_, _Complexity Analysis of Term Rewriting_ and _Termination of Programming Languages_.

 Each meta category is devided into smaller, more specific categories, each being a representation of an actual job on StarExec.
 These categories may be best described by the meta categories _Termination of Programming Languages_, as there is a category about the programming language C. Other categories could bring up Java, Logic Programming or Functional Programming.